 If a diversion is located above the upper limit of anadromy, the bypass flow at the diversion point is determined based on an evaluation of the effects of the proposed project at the upper limit of anadromy and at other POIs within the range of anadromy, rather than at the diversion location.
 Diversions located above the upper limit of anadromy may be able to operate without a minimum bypass flow if the evaluation of the effects of the proposed project demonstrates no impact to downstream fishery resources.
 Diversions on Class II and Class III streams are evaluated by reference to their cumulative effect on flows at the upper limit of anadromy and POIs downstream from there.
-The regional criteria require maintenance of the winter low flow February median flow or greater on Class II streams for diversions above anadromy.
-The regionally protective criterion for the winter low flow is the February median flow.
-Methods for calculating the regionally protective-February median flow are provided in Appendix B. For further information regarding the process for determining bypass flows for PODs above anadromy, please refer to Policy Section 2.3 and Appendix A Sections A.1.8.1 and A.1.8.2.
+The regional criteria require maintenance of the February median flow or greater on Class II streams for diversions above anadromy.
+Methods for calculating the February median flow are provided in Appendix B. For further information regarding the process for determining bypass flows for PODs above anadromy, please refer to Policy sSection 2.3 and Appendix A sSections A.1.8.1 and A.1.8.2.